shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Yeah, I guess.”

 “How about this?
-You start on that end, I’ll start on this end.
+You start on that end; I’ll start on this end.
 We’ll both work the entire village, separately.
 Tomorrow we’ll compare answers and see if we got the same answer.”

 “Hmm.”
 Mudrich thought.
 “Sounds good.
 See you then.”

 “Later!”
 Ersatzica waved goodbye to Mudrich.

 There’s no way she could outclass Lemilay in an assignment like this.
 Lemilay’s natural abilities would make it so easy for her.
 She definitely had an unfair advantage.
-Instead, she would spend her time doing something actually productive: figuring out to convert the boots for wolf feet.
+Instead, she would spend her time doing something actually productive: figuring out how to convert the boots for wolf feet.
 And the next step was research, and the only one who could help her was across the river.

 Ersatzica carried the boots down the village stairs, along the running path, and to the rock at the edge of the river.
 She slipped them on, hid her wolf skin, and waited for the rock to take her across.
 The trip was easier this time, but still uncomfortable.
 Being wet as a cat was so much worse than being wet as a wolf.